Lady Qi (Tuoba Dai): As regent

 Yilu was assassinated by his son, Tuoba Liuxiu (拓跋六修) in 316.
-Pugen in response raised his troops against Liuxiu and killed him that same year.
-Pugen declared himself the new Prince of Dai but would die of an illness just a few months after his ascension.
-Pugen's son, who was never given a name, was just born at the time of his father's death, so Lady Qi helped install him as the new Prince.
+In response Pugen raised his troops against Liuxiu and killed him that same year.
+Pugen declared himself the new Prince of Dai but died of an illness just a few months after his ascension.
+Pugen's son, who was never given a name, was just born at the time of his father's death, so Lady Qi helped install him as the new prince.
 However, he too would die by the end of the year, and with no suitable brother or son to take the throne, Pugen's cousin, Tuoba Yulü, was acclaimed the new ruler.

 Tuoba Yulü was a very popular figure among his subject throughout his reign.
 Because of this, Lady Qi feared that Yulü's influence may bring trouble to her two sons.
 As a result, near the end of 321, Lady Qi assassinated Yulü and executed dozens of the chiefs living in Dai.
-However, she was unable to kill Yulü's son, Tuoba Shiyijian, who managed to flee with his mother Lady Wang (王氏).
+However, she was unable to kill Yulü's son, Tuoba Shiyiqian, who managed to flee with his mother, Lady Wang (王氏).